 Warm and muggy conditions can be expected across the state today as high temperatures will reach the upper 80s to middle 90s.
 Heat index values across the state will reach the triple digits by the afternoon hours.
-Heat Advisories will go into effect statewide by mid-to-late morning and remain in effect through this evening as heat indices are expected to reach 105-112-degrees this afternoon.
+Heat Advisories will remain in effect statewide through this evening as heat indices are expected to reach 105-112-degrees this afternoon.
 Remember to take frequent breaks from outdoor activities, wear light clothing, and drink plenty of water.

-Near the Greater Antilles & the Bahamas:
+Near the Greater Antilles & the Bahamas (Invest 97L):

-- A well-defined tropical wave, now identified as Invest 97L, is producing a large area of disorganized showers and thunderstorms over Hispaniola, Puerto Rico, the Virgin Islands, and the adjacent waters of the southwestern Atlantic and northeastern Caribbean Sea. - Development of this system should be slow to occur during the next couple of days while it moves west-northwestward over portions of the Greater Antilles. - Environmental conditions are forecast to be more conducive for development after the wave passes the Greater Antilles, and a tropical depression could form this weekend or early next week over the eastern Gulf of Mexico or near the Florida Peninsula. - Interests across the Greater Antilles, the Bahamas, and Florida should continue to monitor the progress of this system. - The National Hurricane Center is outlooking a low (20%) chance of development over the next 48 hours, but a medium (60%) chance of development over the next 7 days.
+- A well-defined tropical wave is producing a large area of disorganized showers and thunderstorms over Hispaniola, Puerto Rico, the Southeastern Bahamas, and the adjacent waters of the southwestern Atlantic and northeastern Caribbean Sea. - Development of this system could be slow to occur during the next day or so while it moves west-northwestward over portions of the Greater Antilles. - However, environmental conditions are forecast to be more conducive for development after the wave passes the Greater Antilles, and a tropical depression is likely to form this weekend or early next week over the eastern Gulf of Mexico near the Florida Peninsula. - Interests across the greater Antilles, the Bahamas, and Florida should continue to monitor the progress of this system. - The National Hurricane Center is outlooking a low (30%) chance of development over the next 48 hours, but a high (70%) chance of development over the next 7 days.
 The next name on the list is Debby (DEH-bee).
 Florida Outlook:

 - The typical summertime pattern can be expected to continue across the Sunshine State over the next several days.
 Daily showers and thunderstorms will develop along the inland-moving sea breezes late morning and early afternoon, increasing in coverage and intensity with daytime heating. - The Storm Prediction Center (SPC) is outlooking a Marginal Risk (level 1 of 5) for Severe Weather west of I-75 along and north of the I-10 corridor as a few strong to severe thunderstorms producing frequent lightning, damaging wind gusts (40-60 mph), and heavy downpours will be possible.
 Locally strong to severe thunderstorms cannot be ruled out elsewhere during peak heating hours of the. - Locally heavy rainfall which could lead to localized flooding within stronger or slower-moving shower and thunderstorm activity. - Rainfall totals associated with any approaching tropical disturbance are typically one of the last details of the 'forecasting puzzle'. - Trends within the computer forecast models will be monitored through the week.
 A more disorganized tropical system may produce higher rain chances and greater rainfall totals over portions of the Florida Peninsula this weekend into early next week. - The Weather Prediction Center (WPC) is outlooking a Marginal Risk (level 1 of 4) for Flash Flooding across Central and South Florida Saturday.
-A Marginal to Slight Risk (level 1-2 of 4) for Flash Flooding is outlooked nearly statewide Sunday and across much of the state Monday. - Warm and muggy conditions can be expected across the state today as high temperatures will reach the upper 80s to middle 90s.
-Heat index values across the state will reach the triple digits by the afternoon hours. - Heat Advisories will go into effect statewide by mid-to-late morning and remain in effect through this evening as heat indices are expected to reach 105-112-degrees this afternoon.
-The next briefing packet will be issued on Friday.
+A Marginal to Slight Risk (level 1-2 of 4) for Flash Flooding is outlooked across much of the state Sunday and Monday. - Warm and muggy conditions can be expected across the state today as high temperatures will reach the upper 80s to middle 90s.
+Heat index values across the state will reach the triple digits by the afternoon hours. - Heat Advisories will remain in effect statewide through this evening as heat indices are expected to reach 105-112-degrees this afternoon.
+The next briefing packet will be issued on Friday morning.
 For the latest information, please visit the National Hurricane Center website.